vtex-apps/io-documentation/docs/en/Recipes/store/configuring-a-b2b-environment.md

 ---
-title: Configuring a B2B store
+title: Configuring a B2B environment
 description: "Make your store's content available only to users of other customer stores using a B2B environment."
 date: "02/19/2020"
 tags: ["configuring", "b2b", "environment", "company"]